kevinta893/wanikani-common-vocab-indicator/README.md

 ## Changes from original

 1. Move indicator to the right side
-2. Hide indicator it is not a common word
+2. Hide indicator when it is not a common word
-3. Add cacher to reduce calls to the Jisho Api
+3. Add cache to reduce calls to the Jisho API

 ## Clearing the IsCommon cache